Republicans dust off anti-Pelosi playbook for midterms. Will it work?

 WHITE SULPHUR SPRINGS, W.Va. — No one knows how to run against House Minority Leader Nancy Pelosi better than Rep. Steve Stivers, R-Ohio.

-In 2010, he made her the central figure in his campaign to win a rematch against then-Rep. Mary Jo Kilroy, who had defeated him by little more than 2,000 votes in 2008.
+In 2010, he made her the central figure in his campaign to win a rematch against Mary Jo Kilroy, the Democratic incumbent who had defeated him by little more than 2,000 votes in 2008.

 "Her record mirrors Pelosi's," Stivers said back then.
 "Really, my focus is going to be on Pelosi and Kilroy."